Writer Profile

 Highlights and How to Enjoy the Exhibit

-There are still several buildings for which details remain unknown due to a lack of materials, and regarding the topography of Mita Hill, the appearance of the south side in particular can only be confirmed through aerial photographs.
+There are still several buildings for which details remain unknown due to a lack of materials, and regarding the topography of Mita Hill, the state of the south side in particular can only be confirmed through aerial photographs.
 If you have information regarding the buildings or topography, or materials such as photographs, please let us know.
-We would like to use such valuable information as a reference for future corrections.
+We would like to use such valuable information as a reference for future revisions.

-Fukuzawa Yukichi Memorial Keio History Museum Website
+Fukuzawa Yukichi Memorial Keio History Museum HP

 *Affiliations and titles are as of the time of publication.